Background and activities

 - (2017) Smart sustainable cities of the future: An extensive interdisciplinary literature review.
 Sustainable cities and society. vol. 31.

 - (2017) The Core Enabling Technologies of Big Data Analytics and Context-Aware Computing for Smart Sustainable Cities: A Review and Synthesis.
-Big data.
+Journal of Big Data. vol. 4.

 - (2015) The Human Face of Ambient Intelligence: Cognitive, Emotional, Affective, Behavioral and Conversational Aspects.
 Springer.
 2015.
 ISBN 978-94-6239-130-7.